-- (i) it is successful, i.e., $p \in J | p$ for any pair (J, p), and - (ii) it is conservative, i.e., J|p = J for any pair (J, p) such that $p \in J$.
+- (i) it is successful, i.e., $p \in J|p$ for any pair (J, p), and - (ii) it is conservative, i.e., J|p=J for any pair (J,p) such that $p \in J$.

-Condition (i) ensures that any learnt proposition p is indeed incorporated in the postrevision judgment set ("accept what you learn").
+Condition (i) ensures that any learnt proposition p is indeed incorporated in the post-revision judgment set ("accept what you learn").
 Condition (ii) ensures that if the learnt proposition is already accepted, then nothing changes ("no news, no change").

 We further call a revision operator rationality-preserving if whenever $J \in \mathcal{J}$, we have $J|p \in \mathcal{J}$ for all non-contradictory propositions $p \in X$.

-These definitions are well-illustrated by the class of distance-based revision operators, familiar from belief revision theory.
+These definitions are well-illustrated by the class of distance-based revision operators, familiar from belief revision theory (on distance-based belief revision, see, among others, Katsuno and Mendelzon 1991 and Lehmann, Magidor, and Schlechta 2001).
 Such operators require that when a judgment set is revised in light of some new information, the post-revision judgments remain as "close" as possible to the pre-revision judgments, subject to the constraint that the learnt information be incorporated and no inconsistencies be introduced.
 Different distance-based operators spell out the notion of "closeness" in different ways.